shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-diagnostics-how-to-report-and-check-service-health.md

 <properties
-   pageTitle="Notificación y comprobación del estado con Azure Service Fabric | Microsoft Azure" description="Conozca cómo se pueden enviar informes de estado desde el código de servicio y comprobar el estado del servicio mediante las herramientas de supervisión de estado que proporciona Azure Service Fabric." services="service-fabric" documentationCenter=".net" authors="toddabel"
+   pageTitle="Report and check health with Azure Service Fabric | Microsoft Azure" description="Learn how to send health reports from your service code and how to check the health of your service by using the health monitoring tools that Azure Service Fabric provides." services="service-fabric" documentationCenter=".net" authors="toddabel"